feathersjs/feathers/docs/api/schema/typebox.md

 #### Promise

 Verifies that the value is an instanceof Promise which resolves to the provided type.
+Requires [Extended Ajv Configuration](#extended-configuration).

 ```js
 const T = Type.Promise( Type.String() )